|Title:||PEP Purpose and Guidelines|

 Assign a PEP number (almost always just the next available number, but sometimes it's a special/joke number, like 666 or 3141).
 (Clarification: For Python 3, numbers in the 3000s were used for Py3k-specific proposals.
 But now that all new features go into Python 3 only, the process is back to using numbers in the 100s again.
 Remember that numbers below 100 are meta-PEPs.)

-Add the PEP to a local clone of the PEP repository.
-For mercurial workflow instructions, follow The Python Developers Guide
+Add the PEP to a local fork of the PEP repository.
+For workflow instructions, follow The Python Developers Guide

 Run ./genpepindex.py and ./pep2html.py <PEP Number> to ensure they are generated without errors.
 If either triggers errors, then the web site will not be updated to reflect the PEP changes.